forestgrape/coronavirus/3_medical/covid19.md

 > A *disease* is a biological disorder of structure or function in an organism causing inconvenience and/or unwanted effects.

 * Literally disease means without-ease (dis=without, separated from).
-* A disease is often caused by molecular life form interactions (e.g. pathogens infecting a host).
-Being out of balance due to lack of vitamins (e.g. scurvy caused by a shortage of vitamin C) is also considered a disease.
-* Short term disturbances of the homeostasis e.g. by shortage of water is usually not considered a disease despite dis-ease is caused.
-* A disease is often dynamic and an immune response is induced/involved.

 Chemical/biochemical damages such as dehydration, a poisoning or physical damage such as a fracture or an injury are not diseases themselves but chemical/physical damage can result from a disease.
+Longer lasting biological damage or out of biological homeostasis is usually considered a disease.
+Life form interactions at the cellular level can cause biological imbalance.
+* A disease is can be (and often is) caused by life form interactions at the cellular level (e.g. pathogens infecting a host).
+As life from interactions are dynamic, the disease is dynamic and an immune response is induced/involved.
+  > On this page, the immune system is defined as a system which regulates life form interactions to keep homeostasis ([Concepts of Immunology](./../4_immunological/concepts_of_immunology.md)).
+* Metabolic disorder
+  * Yes: Being out of balance due to lack of vitamins (e.g. scurvy caused by a shortage of vitamin C) is also considered a disease.
+  * No: Short term disturbances of the homeostasis e.g. by shortage of water is usually not considered a disease despite dis-ease is caused.

 There are many different causes of diseases:
 * other [life forms](../2_biological/life-forms.md#life-form) interfering with the metabolism, such an interference is called [infection as defined below](#virus-infection).